ionoid/docs.ionoid.io/docs/iot-apps.md

     - The `hello-world-armv7-v0.2.tar` is our final app that can be deployed to IoT Devices.

-    - Or generate the a zip archive: **Under development, will be supported soon.**
+    - Or generate a zip archive: **Under development, will be supported soon.**

 ## Docker Apps